Your handy guide to Split System Air Conditioning

 Common sizes for Split System area 2.5KW which is considered a small or mini split system commonly used for studies and bedrooms, 3.5 which is a small to medium, 5kw which is a medium and 7kw & 8kw which are considered large and can be used for open plan kitchen/dining/lounge areas.

-- Regular Split System Air Conditioners have 1 outdoor unit and 1 indoor unit
+Regular Split System Air Conditioners have 1 outdoor unit and 1 indoor unit

-- Multi-Split System Air Conditioners have 1 outdoor unit and multiple indoor units in different rooms – typically used on houses which require whole-house heating and cooling but is not suitable for a ducted system
+They are typically used on houses which require whole-house heating and cooling but is not suitable for a ducted system